rsvp/fecon235/README.md

 also seek out the latest available data to bring the research up-to-date.

+To see how we score the Federal Reserve's performance under its dual mandate for inflation and unemployment, see https://git.io/fed where the Phillips curve is discredited by constructing heat map scatter plots.

 Some basic commands,
 e.g. get() and plot() in the fecon module, will do a lot of the heavy lifting to get you started immediately.